DNAstack/cromwell-wes-service/README.md

 You can start the WES Service in a mode that does not require any authentication or authorization.
-This may be useful if you are using the WES service locally for testing, do not have access to a OAuth 2.0 provider, or want to run the service behind a reverse proxy which provides authentication
+This may be useful if you are using the WES service locally for testing, do not have access to a OAuth 2.0 provider, or want to run the service behind a reverse proxy which provides authentication.
+When running in no-auth mode, the server binds to localhost instead of to all available addresses, it will only be accessible locally.
+To access the server externally, it is advised that you use a reverse proxy such as [nginx](nginx/README.md).

 _All endpoints will be accessible without any authentication at all_